What Does an Air Traffic Controller Do?

 • Flight Service Station (FSS)

-When aircraft fly through the divisions, it is the air traffic controller who communicates with the pilot, offering guidance and instruction.
-There are many different types of air traffic controller roles within these divisions, with varying air traffic controller job descriptions.
-For example, a flight data controller reviews weather conditions and flight plan before takeoff, while a ground controller manages air traffic at gates and the runway.
+When aircraft fly through the divisions, it is the controller who communicates with the pilot, offering guidance and instruction.
+There are many types of roles within these divisions, with varying job descriptions: For example, a flight data controller reviews weather conditions and flight plan before takeoff, while a ground controller manages air traffic at gates and the runway.

 What Are the Types of Air Traffic Controllers?

-Let’s take a look at air traffic controller job descriptions and positions you can consider with an air traffic control degree.
+Let’s take a look at several sample job descriptions and positions you can consider with an air traffic control degree.

 Aerodrome Controller